 Use your router’s online interface

 Once you have it, type the IP address into your browser’s address bar.
 You should be brought to your router’s menu.
-You’ll need to log in with the custom username and password for your router, or the default information if you never set one.
+You’ll need to log in with the custom username and password for your router or the default information if you never set one.

-Once you’re in, check for a list that says “DHCP Client” or “Connected Devices.”
+Once you’re in, check for a list that says DHCP Client or Connected Devices.
 From there, you’ll be met with a list of devices currently using your network.
 If you see something you don’t recognize, change your Wi-Fi password and reconnect only the devices you trust.
 It’s a pretty lengthy process, but one worth doing.

 Use Advanced IP Scanner

-Advanced IP Scanner is a free and reliable option that delivers swift results with very little input from you.
-It’s compatible with both PC and Mac, so you’re covered no matter what system you use.
+If you don’t feel comfortable digging into your network, you can always have an app do it for you.
+Advanced IP Scanner is a free and reliable option that delivers fast results with very little input from you.
+It’s compatible with Windows 10 and 11.

-Use Acrylic Wi-Fi Professional
+Use Acrylic Wi-Fi Analyzer